8 Best Frameworks for Web development in 2021

 - Not adapted to mobile devices — although Angular technically supports iOS and Android browsers, users often report bugs on mobile versions.

 - Complicated Model-View-Controller Patterns.
 Typically in JS development, you write code from the controller perspective, not view (HTML).
-In Angular, everything is HTML-centered.
+In Angular development, everything is HTML-centered.

 - Single File Components: you can edit your styles and templates in a separate file.
 These components mark segments of the code, improving codebase readability, and look similar to actual front-end.